CodingItWrong/codingitwrong.com/_posts/2018-07-29-atlanta-ember-meetup-top-addons.md

 ---
-title: Atlanta Ember Meetup: Top Addons
+title: "Atlanta Ember Meetup: Top Addons"
 ---

 At the Atlanta Ember meetup in July we talked about the addons we tend to use most commonly.
 There wasn't always a consensus, but here are the most common addons or categories.
 I've linked to their pages on [Ember Observer](https://www.emberobserver.com/) since it's the most comprehensive place to get information on Ember addons.